bufbuild/protobuf-es/docs/src/content/docs/guides/serialization.md

 - `ignoreUnknownFields?: boolean`: Ignore unknown properties and unknown enum string values instead of rejecting them.
 - `registry?: Registry`: Use a registry when parsing `google.protobuf.Any` and extensions from JSON.
+- `recursionLimit?: number`: Maximum depth of nested messages to parse.
+Parsing fails with an error instead of exhausting the call stack when input nests deeper.
+Defaults to 100.

 `toJson()` and `toJsonString()` accept: